Whistler Waves in the foot of Quasi-Perpendicular Super-Critical Shocks: Observation

 \subsection{Wave characterization}

 Between 23:19:54 and 23:20:22 UT, upstream precursor waves are clearly visible in panel a.
 A wavelet power spectrum of the magnetic fluctuations is shown in Figure \ref{fig:fig1} (e).
-The waves have frequency slightly below $f_{LH}$, with the highest amplitude in the shock foot.
+The waves have frequency slightly below $f_{LH}$, with the highest intensity near the edge of the shock foot and as we go upstream the intensity of the waves decreases.
 Using singular value decomposition (SVD \cite{santolik2003, taubenschuss2014wave}) we calculate the degree of polarization (panel f), planarity (panel g) and ellipticity (panel f) of the waves.
-We see that these waves are highly polarized, with a circular right-hand polarization.
+We see that these waves are highly polarized with predominant planar polarization as is evident from panels g-h, this indicates that the ellipticity calculation is reliable.
+From panel (f) it is evident that the waves have circular right-hand polarization.
 Noting that the polarization in the plasma frame (discussed later) is also right handed, we conclude that these are whistler waves.

 Using 4-spacecraft measurements we can unambiguously determine the wave vector \textbf{k}.
 We apply a running wavelet transform to the \textbf{B} measurement at each of the spacecraft for the interval shaded in Figure \ref{fig:fig2} (a), giving a power spectrum evolution with time.
 Then in wavelet space, at each frequency and time step, phase shifts, $\Delta \Phi \left(\omega, t \right)$, between the signals are calculated.
 The separation between the spacecraft (Figure \ref{fig:fig2} (f) ) $\sim$15 km is much smaller than the wavelength of the waves, hence no spatial aliasing is expected.
 Knowing the distance between the spacecraft $\left( \mathbf{\Delta R} \right)$ and taking advantage of its tetrahedral formation, we calculate \textbf{k} using